Concept, website, logo, and promotional graphics for the Italian graphic design archive.

 The graphic structure of the website is entirely based on a square-module grid, thus producing a rational and functional layout of the contents.

-Despite the high number of pages, the website was designed and developed in one week only, without presenting the need of any change in the following years, thus confirming the effectiveness of the website’s design.
+Despite the high number of pages, the website was designed and developed in one week only, without presenting the need of major changes during the following years, thus confirming the quality of the website’s design.

 The page dedicated to designers